-On Anna Maria Island you won’t find the big hotel chains instead there are streets lined with colorful beach cottages and small hotels.
-No high rise buildings to impede the view here, in fact on the south end of the island is a long stretch of open public beach with a clear view of the beautiful waters of the Gulf of Mexico and parking at these public beaches is always free.
+On Anna Maria Island, you won’t find the big hotel chains; instead, there are streets lined with colorful beach cottages and small hotels.
+No high-rise buildings to impede the view here; in fact, on the south end of the island is a long stretch of open public beach with a clear view of the Gulf of Mexico’s beautiful waters, and parking at these public beaches are always free.

-You would be hard pressed to find a chain restaurant or fast food joint here too, but don’t worry, you won’t go hungry as there are an abundance of great locally owned restaurants and cafe’s.
-This is the type of community that those tropical beach songs are written for, you know the ones with lyrics like ” your only worry is if the tide will reach your chair” or “bodies in the sand, tropical drink melting in your hand”.
-This is the island life, away from shopping malls and all those commercial trappings, but don’t get me wrong, it is still a place hopping with activity but the kind of activity that has no time schedule and is always on your terms.
+You would be hard-pressed to find a chain restaurant or fast food joint here too, but don’t worry, you won’t go hungry as great locally-owned restaurants and cafes are abundant.
+This is the type of community that those tropical beach songs are written for, you know the ones with lyrics like ” your only worry is if the tide will reach your chair” or “bodies in the sand, tropical drink melting in your hand.”
+This is the island life, away from shopping malls and all those commercial trappings, but don’t get me wrong, it is still a place hopping with activity but the kind of activity that has no schedule and is always on your terms.

-There is no shortage of great restaurants, ice cream parlors and drinking establishments on the island and getting to them is easy and better yet free, on the Anna Maria Island Trolley.
-With stops every few blocks there is no need for a car once on the island, making vacationing here that much more easy going and enjoyable.
-Crosswalks in which vehicles must stop for pedestrians are frequent making the island walking friendly.
+There is no shortage of great restaurants, ice cream parlors, and drinking establishments on the island and getting to them is easy and, better yet free, on the Anna Maria Island Trolley.
+The free trolley stops every few blocks, and once you are on the Island, there is no need to drive, which really makes for a carefree vacation.
+Crosswalks in which vehicles must stop for pedestrians are frequent, making the island walker-friendly too.

-If you love nature walks along the shoreline then you are in luck because the Island provides that as well.
+If you love nature walks along the shoreline, you are in luck because the Island provides that.

-Whether your planning an activity packed family vacation or an intimate getaway for two, whether you want to play hard or just relax and find your calm, this 7 mile paradise awaits to fulfill your vacation dreams.
+Whether you’re planning an activity-packed family vacation or an intimate getaway for two, whether you want to play hard or just relax and find your calm, this 7-mile paradise awaits to fulfill your vacation dreams.

 Categories: Best Beaches